gregberns/MonitoringAndAlertingEssentials/Talk.md

 * Fatal - When process has crashed (Full client, NodeJs)

-* Error - Significant error has occured.
+* Error - Significant error has occurred.
 Keep an eye on these.

 * Warning - Shouldn't occur, but not sure how to handle (Try/Catch)